Fixed-Radius Neighbour Search Using Thrust #

 }

-// initialize cell_ends vector
+// initialize cell_ends vector and initialize to 0

 // create device_ptr needed for lambda